Azure/eu-digital-covid-certificates-reference-architecture/docs/content/en/deep-dives/aad.md

 as credentials may become exposed due to over sharing the passwords to other parties or not being having a short rotation policy.

-This reference architecture implements AAD authentication for MySQL on all the architecture's MySQL servers which enable the ability for authentication by short life tokens instead of passwords for applications connecting to Azure Database for MySQL.
+This reference architecture implements AAD authentication for MySQL on all the architecture's MySQL servers which enable the ability for authentication via short life tokens instead of passwords for applications connecting to Azure Database for MySQL.

 ### AAD authentication for Web Authentication